Mobile SEO: A Beginner's Guide

 If you scroll down, you can also find information on why the URLs aren’t considered good.
 You’ll be able to find specific issues and all the URLs with the same reasons for not being good.

-Google Search Console Core Why URLs aren't considered good
+Search Console Why URLs aren't considered good

 You want to take all warnings from Google Search Console seriously and put effort into resolving them for good mobile SEO.